-This series of posts is about the process of composting from the perspective of someone who wouldn’t be considered a “natural” for it.
-There are many good websites and blog posts that cover the what and how to of composting (a few are listed below).
+This series of posts is about the process of composting from the perspective of someone who would not be considered a “natural” for it.

-Initially, my mother was skeptical about my idea to purchase a composter with the money my parents had given me for my birthday.
+Initially, my mother was skeptical about my idea to purchase a compost bin with the money my parents had given me for my birthday.
 Birthday money is for “treating yourself” and a compost bin seemed an odd “treat.”
 Besides, why would I even want a one?
 It was highly questionable.
-I’m kind of squeamish and don’t like handling food that is past its prime.
-Moreover I really, really don’t like creepy crawlies and they are the denizens of a composter.
+I am kind of squeamish and I do not like handling food that is past its prime.
+Moreover I really, really do not like creepy crawlies and they are the denizens of a compost bin.

 Produce scraps put down a garbage disposal require water and energy to process them at the water treatment plant.
 Or put in the garbage consume energy to move them to a new location to rot.
 Composting seemed like a green thing to do and I wanted to do my part.
 It appealed to me on another level.
 Composting was way outside my comfort zone and would not be easy for me to do.
 I would be challenged.
-Compared to what needs to be done in the world this would be a drop in the bucket, but it was a start, and eventually drops in a bucket do fill it up.
+Compared to what needs to be done in the world this would be a drop in the bucket, but it was a start, and eventually, drops do fill up a bucket.

-I’m a planning sort of gal, so I researched composting on the Internet: equipment needed, what could be composted, how to do it, etc.
+I am a planning sort of gal, so I researched composting on the Internet to learn what equipment I needed, what could be composted, and how to do it.

-Since I wanted to make sure my composting got off to a good start, I had purchased a composting starter kit which is a bag of granules that one pours in to get things started off.
+Since I wanted to make sure my composting got off to a good start, I had purchased a composting starter kit which is a bag of granules that you pour in to get things started off.
 For future batches, I dispensed with the starter as it also takes resources and energy to produce and transport to the store.

 After creating a bottom layer of brown, dry vegetation from the yard, and pouring in the composting starter, I excitedly collected produce scraps in my compost pail and then dumped it in my new compost bin.
 I was on my way…